AshleyK18-marcey/TicTacToe-React/README.md

 # TicTacToe-React
+This is a remake of the classic game tic tac toe using React.js.
+This project contains basic components, event handlers, and state management.
 ## How to run the program
 After cloning this repo into your local environment:
 * Run 'npm install'